 Steel Empire on the Megadrive does just this and does a awesome job at conveying the setting on the 16-bit favourite.

 What’s Steel Empire about?

-We tried out both ships and we came to the quick conclusion that whilst some levels benefit from the airships ground weapon the airplane is more fun and maneuverable in general and you can get through the levels that the but each to their own in this one.
+We tried out both ships and we came to the quick conclusion that whilst some levels benefit from the airships ground weapon the Airplane is more fun and manoeuvrable in general and you can get through the levels that the but each to their own in this one.

 The game sprites seem small but there is a reason for that, the bosses are in general, huge and are usually some kind of floating fortress or armored train of some kind although there is a wonderfully animated submarine in a later level that is a sight to behold.

 Compared to other shoot ‘em ups the graphics do look pretty small and whilst early levels look ok, some of the later levels up the ante with some superb backgrounds and scrolling effects throughout the seven levels that Steel empire has.
 Overall it holds up well for being 25+ years old.

 Sound is great on the game, the soundtrack that accompanies Steel Empire, from the cut screen music to each level is great and will keep you humming them along for days after.

 Is Steel Empire worth playing Today?

 Steel Empire is a great shooter that if you haven’t played it and are a fan of the genre then you really should give it a go